Which FPL players are nearing a ban?

 There is one player at immediate risk of a two-match suspension.

-Joelinton (£5.9m) is sitting on nine cautions, so faces an uphill task to avoid a two-match ban as he has nine more matches to get through before he is in the clear.
+Ruben Neves (£5.5m) is sitting on nine cautions, so faces an uphill task to avoid a two-match ban as he has six more matches to get through before he is in the clear.

-Four players are sitting on eight bookings, the most notable of whom from an FPL perspective is Ivan Toney (£7.6m).
+Four players are on eight bookings, the most notable of whom from an FPL perspective is Ivan Toney (£7.7m).

 Toney doubles in Gameweek 27, so he’ll be under serious consideration for some FPL managers.